Elections & Voting

 IN-PERSON ABSENTEE VOTING INFO:

-In Person Absentee voting at the Town Hall 2800 Ward Ave. for the April 2019 Election will be available two weeks before the election during regular office hours 8am-4pm.
+In Person Absentee voting at the Town Hall 2800 Ward Ave for the February 2020 Election will be available two weeks before the election during regular office hours 8am-4pm or by appointment.
 On the Friday before the election ONLY we will have in-person absentee voting and registration until 5pm.

 **There is NO absentee voting the day before the election on Monday.